Metamorphosis at the Crystal River National Wildlife Refuge

 There are several ways to arrive at the Crystal River National Wildlife Refuge.

-- You can take a trolley from the Three Sisters Springs Center, located at 123 NW HWY 19, Crystal River, FL 34428 (Behind City Hall).
+- You can take a trolley from the Three Sisters Springs Center, located at 123 NW HWY 19, in Crystal River, FL 34428 (Behind City Hall).
 Call 352.586.1170.
 The Trolleys run every 30 minutes and face masks are highly recommended during the trolley ride.
 Purchase your ticket at the Three Springs Center prior to boarding the trolley.
 Hours: 8:30 AM to 4 PM (last tickets sold at 3:30 PM).

 - You can walk or bike in at the front gate of the Three Sisters Spring.
 There is no parking on-site, excepted for handicapped vehicles.
 You must park at one of the local public parking areas and walk/cycle to the entrance at 601 Three Sisters Springs Trail, Crystal River, FL.
 Only credit/debit cards are accepted at the front gate.